sciosci/SOSCD/_pages/workshops.md

 This workshop aims to help bring awareness to ML and AI partially.
 It also aims to close this gap with a half-day workshop that will teach principles and techniques to a broad set of attendees.
 We will pay special attention to include historically under-represented disciplinary and demographic audiences.
 After this workshop finishes, attendees will have a good understanding of SciSci, and CD but will also grasp limitations and opportunities for future research.

 **The purpose** of this workshop is to:
-    1. Introduce researchers to the Science of Science (SciSci) and Computational Discovery (CD) research communities
+- Introduce researchers to the Science of Science (SciSci) and Computational Discovery (CD) research communities
-    2. Demonstrate and help researchers interested in getting started with Machine Learning and Artificial Intelligence
+- Demonstrate and help researchers interested in getting started with Machine Learning and Artificial Intelligence
-    3. Allow practitioners of SciSci and CD multiple opportunities to interact and network with the organizers, and peers.
+- Allow practitioners of SciSci and CD multiple opportunities to interact and network with the organizers, and peers.

+**Intended Audience**:
-**Intended Audience**: researchers from all research areas in critical information issues that affect contemporary society.
-These researchers include Information Scientists, Network Scientists, Data Scientists, Computer Scientists, and Librarians.
-Programming experience is preferred but not required.
+- Researchers from all research areas in critical information issues that affect contemporary society.
+- These researchers include Information Scientists, Network Scientists, Data Scientists, Computer Scientists, and Librarians.
+- Programming experience is preferred but not required.

 ## Workshop Schedule